PFR PROVEN - REPLANT

 FACTORS TO CONSIDER WHEN ASSESSING CORN REPLANT

 - What was the target population and what is the current plant stand?

 - What was the original planting date and the potential replant date?

 - How uniform is the plant stand and what was the cause of stand loss?

 - How healthy is the stand?

-As the season progresses, replant is at higher risk of resulting in a negative ROI.
+As the season progresses, you are at higher risk of a negative ROI when replanting.
 This chart encompasses data from 36 independent tests over nine years.
-The principle risks with late-planted corn are heat during pollination, early frost, and slow dry down.
+The principal risks with late-planted corn are heat during pollination, early frost, and slow dry down.

 9-YEAR MULTI-LOCATION REPLANT ROI